sagemath/sagewiki_to_gh-2022-10-10/sd2-coffeeshops.md

 == Coffee Shops On Campus ==
 (Both of these are about 1 minute from the communications building)
- * There is a Tully's in the HUB (a 1-minute walk from the communications and math buildings).
-No ambience, but the whole building has UW wifi.
+ * There is a Tully's in the HUB food court(a 1-minute walk from the communications and math buildings).
+No ambience, but the whole building has UW wifi.(This Tully's is part of a little convenience store, good for quick coffee and a snack)
  * In the basement of the Art Building there is a coffee shop (Parnassus).
-No wifi but nice environment. http://www.washington.edu/home/maps/northcentral.html?art
+No wifi but nice environment.
+Additionally the Quad which is the grassy area adjacent to the art building should have wifi. http://www.washington.edu/home/maps/northcentral.html?art
 == Coffee Off Campus ==
 (All of these are about 10 minutes walking from the communications building except the University Zoka)
  * The Allegro: On 42nd in the alley between University Ave and 15th (the alley is by Magus books, there is a church nearby).
 Free wifi, good coffee, and nice environment.
 Large, with a fairly large number of outlets Open till 10:30. http://seattle.wifimug.org/index.cgi?CafeAllegro.
 It is apparently Seattle's oldest coffe shop.